stoeps13/connections-doc/source/admin/install/t_install_post_files_uploads.md

     LoadModule ibm_upload_module modules/mod_ibm_upload.so
     ```

+    !!! note
-    **Note:** By default the **mod\_rewrite** module is installed in the /modules directory.
+    By default the **mod\_rewrite** module is installed in the /modules directory.
 It might already be loaded, or it might be a commented-out line that you can edit.

 5. Grant access to the data directory root as follows: